maazu/deepJSCC-feedback/README.md

 ```

 Next we will assign ourself a GPU.<br>
-Click the Edit Menu then click to Notebook Settings in change the Hardware setting to GPU -> click save.
+Click Edit in the menu located on the top left of the window, then click to Notebook Settings then change the Hardware setting to GPU -> click save.
 <br>
 Congratualtion !
 You have done alot ! but we still need to few more things.
 <br>